safe-global/safe-core-sdk/packages/guides/README.md

 ## Prerequisites

-We'll assume that you are familiar with TypeScript (JavaScript) and Ethereum and have `node.js` and `npm` installed.
+We'll assume that you are familiar with TypeScript (JavaScript), Ethereum and have `node.js` and `npm` installed.

 ## Help

-If you need help, you can reach Gnosis Safe developers in the #safe-developers channel in https://chat.gnosis.io/ or create a discussion in https://github.com/gnosis/safe-core-sdk/discussions.
+If you need help, you can reach Gnosis Safe developers in the #safe-developers channel at https://chat.gnosis.io/ or create a discussion at https://github.com/gnosis/safe-core-sdk/discussions.

 Let's jump into the guide: [Integrating the Safe Core SDK](/guides/integrating-the-safe-core-sdk.md)